The 80/20 Rule: How to Calculate the Pareto Principle?

 - What are your main customer sources?

-- What are your most visited pages on your website?
+- What are the most visited pages on your website?

 - Who creates the most support tickets?